uber/react-digraph/README.md

 ## Important v5.0.0 Information
 Version 5.0.0 is a breaking change to some of the API interfaces.
 Many of the component attributes are the same, and the data format is the same, but there have been some necessary changes to improve the API and make the component faster and add new features.
-These changes will be listed below in the deprecation notes section.
+Many changes will be listed below in the deprecation notes section.
+If you notice a problem, please use the ^4.0.0 versions of the package and refer to the legacy documentation in the `v4.x.x` git branch.

 ## Installation